JasonEtco/jasonet.co/src/pages/posts/new-features-of-github-actions.md

 Now, if you're like me, you're thinking "Can this be done without the toolkit or JavaScript?"
 Turns out, yes!

-> **Heads up**!
-This feature is not documented and is subject to change!
+**Heads up**!
+This feature is not yet documented and is subject to change!
 For a more reliable method, use the toolkit methods if you can.

 `core.exportVariable` actually prints a special string to `stdout`, and we can do it too!